 - Broken hot water heater

-Your Residential Tenancy Arrangement need to include contact details in case of an emergency, including telephone number, agent numbers and numbers for authorized emergency plumbers.
+Your Residential Tenancy Arrangement needs to include contact details in case of an emergency, including telephone numbers, agent numbers, and numbers for authorised emergency plumbers.